donadigo/donadigo.github.io/_posts/2020-12-05-comp-patch.md

 ### How do I uninstall?

 If you want to uninstall the patch, navigate to the game directory (usually `C:\Program Files (x86)\TmNationsForever`) and rename `dinput8.dll` to anything other than that and the patch should stop working.
 Deleting `dinput8.dll` and `TMCompPatch.dll` should also work.

+### Can I use this on Linux?

+Yes!
+But there are a few tweaks.
+First of all, you need to install an older version, [1.4.1](https://github.com/donadigo/donadigo.github.io/raw/f58385de07cbe9a681701add661a7ec74e715378/data/TMCompetitionPatch_1.4.1.zip), because newer versions break keyboard and mouse usage.
+Unzip this file where TrackMania is located (if you use steam, it should be in `~/.steam/steam/steamapps/common/TrackMania United Forever`).
+Then, you need to setup a dll override in wine.\
+To do that, open a terminal, then type `export WINEPREFIX="/path/to/your/wineprefix/"`.
+If you installed TrackMania using steam, you need to find the correct path to your game's wineprefix.
+The path should be `/home/$USERNAME/.steam/steam/steamapps/compatdata/NUMBER/`, where NUMBER is 4800 for TrackMania United Forever and 11020 for TrackMania Nations Forever.
+Then, just type `winecfg`.
+A window should open.
+Go in the "libraries" tab, search for dinput8.dll in the drop-down list and click on "add".
+Check in the list below if dinput8.dll is set to "native, builtin".\
+You should now be good to go, just launch the game like you normally do.